7 Tips To Enjoying a Healthy Holiday Season

 2. FORGET ABOUT GOING COLD TURKEY

 It’s the holidays and you should be able to let your hair down a little.
 Don’t set yourself on a path of total deprivation – it simply won’t work.
 At some point you will crumble and binge on whatever you’ve been craving.
 Don’t give yourself time to obsess.
 Just eat the damn cookie and move on.
+At the end of the day there’s no such thing as junk food.

 3. SET A FITNESS GOAL FOR THE 31ST